edhowland/searchbench/README.md

 - $SCRATCH A scratchpad directory where searchbench will create some temporary files like log files and the'dirs+files.lst'

 Note: DOMAIN should contain at least one existant file that you are using for the search.
-And SCRATCH can be just /tmp
+And SCRATCH can be just any user writable location, perhaps $PWD.

 ```bash
 $ docker run --rm -v ${DOMAIN}:/domain -v /tmp:/work edhowland/searchbench main.rs 10